wooflock/bunkersafari/README.md

 just like the one we found, but with quests and exploring of secret underground caves and such.
 I remembered the old text games from infocom, like zork, and the old collossal caves and started to write it in python, in a way so that it would be easy to add to the adventure by just editing json files.

 Then i added support for creating the whole game in json files, and even have it in your own language.

 Right now the basic principle is this:
+Add generic options to config.json.
+Add your diffrent "rooms" in a json file.
+Add the diffrent items in a item.file

 ## config.json

 the config.json file includes some basic config.
 But the main thing is the commands.